Life on campus: societies, sports clubs and staying active

 Before coming to the University of Warwick, one of my most daunting thoughts was meeting so many new people.
 It is a normal feeling to have before starting university but there is no need to worry.
 With all the societies and ways to stay active on campus, socialising and making friends will become second nature as everyone is super welcoming and sociable!

 Societies form an important part of the social interactions at Warwick.
-There is so much on offer, which can be a bit overwhelming, but this just provides us with endless opportunities to discover and try new things whilst meeting like-minded people.
+There are so many societies on offer, which can be a bit overwhelming, but it provided me with endless opportunities to discover and try new things whilst meeting like-minded people.

 The university organises a societies fair during week 0 of term 1, when students first arrive on campus.
 This fair is held in the sports hall and extends over a 2-day period, one day focusing on the sports societies and the other day focusing on the academic and cultural societies.
 WBS also runs a society fair where all the business-related societies get together within the Business School and offer you information on what they do and how you can get involved.